 Have you been involved in a truck accident with a bulk hopper trailer recently?
 Were you injured and want to inquire about legal services available to you?

 Getting in a wreck with a big truck is no easy matter — it’s dangerous and can be a terrifying experience.
 Bulk hopper trailers pulled by big trucks cause problems on the road more than you might think.

 If you were involved in a truck crash with a bulk hopper trailer, here’s what you need to know about these accidents so that you can build a strong case for a settlement hearing.

 What are Bulk Trailers Used for?

-According to a commercial truck collision law firm in Houston, bulk hopper trailers haul products for agricultural purposes, typically pulled by an 18-wheeler.
+According to a commercial truck collision law firm in West Houston, bulk hopper trailers haul products for agricultural purposes, typically pulled by an 18-wheeler.